Professional/Short course Science Communication Building Blocks

 Pick from a wide-selection of three hour sessions covering relevant topics for contemporary science communication and public engagement.
 Create your own bespoke programme, or select from a series of perfect pairings designed to fit into one day of training.

-Browse through our Science Communication Building Blocks programme (PDF) and our new course Engaging Participants in Online and Blended Environments (PDF) to find out more about the sessions we offer.
+Browse through our Science Communication Building Blocks programme (PDF) to find out more about the sessions we offer.

 Meet the trainers: